Baralga/backend/README.md

 ### Accessing the Web User Interface

-The web user interface is available at `http://localhost:8080/`.
-You can log in as administrator with `admin/adm1n` or as user with `user1/us3r`.
+The web account interface is available at `http://localhost:8080/`.
+You can log in as administrator with `admin/adm1n` or as account with `user1/us3r`.

 ### Configuration